jilek/Amazon_Vine_Analysis/README.md

 ## Appendix C - Use Google Colab to read back data from Amazon RDS, and generate bias statistics

-In order to avoid cluttering the main body of this report all Listings and Figures for **Deliverable 2** are shown below in this Appendix C.
+In order to avoid cluttering the main body of this report all Listings and Figures for **Deliverable 2** are shown here in this Appendix C.

 #### Set up PySpark Notebook on Google Colab